bgaudino/django-reverse-relationship/README.md

 ## Limitations

 While primarily designed for many-to-many relationships, this package can be used for many-to-one relationships if the `ForeignKey` field on the other side is nullable.
 Removing a model instance from the select widget sets the foreign key field to null, so if it's not nullable you can't remove it.
-You also can't add entires via pop up for many to one relationships.